Chart Color Schemes

 Recent residential development output has been above average within Seymour when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Seymour has received approximately 52 dwelling approvals annually over the past five financial years, totalling around 264 homes.
+AreaSearch analysis of ABS building approval numbers shows Seymour has received approximately 52 dwelling approvals annually over the past five financial years.
+This totals an estimated 264 homes from FY-18 to FY-22.
 As of FY-26, 13 approvals have been recorded.
-The average annual increase in residents per dwelling constructed between FY-21 and FY-25 was about 1.3 persons.
-This suggests a balanced supply and demand market with stable conditions, given an average construction cost value of $346,000 for new homes.
+On average, 1.3 new residents per year per dwelling were constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.

 Frequently Asked Questions - Development